rsinger86/dto-classes/README.md

 # Introduction

-DTO Classes is a TypeScript library for parsing, validating and serializing, designed primarily for data transfer objects in HTTP JSON APIs.
+DTO Classes is a TypeScript library designed primarily to model data transfer objects in HTTP JSON APIs.

 It gives you the following, a bundle I've found missing in the TypeScript/Node ecosystem:
+- Class-based schemas that serialize *and* deserialize:
+  - Parse/validate JSON to internal objects
-- Class-based schemas that parse/validate and serialize internal objects to JSON
+  - Format internal objects to JSON
 - Fields attached to schemas as class properties
-- Static types available by default without an additional `infer` call
+- Static types by default without an additional `infer` call
-- Custom validation by adding class methods to a schema class
+- Custom validation by adding methods to a schema class
-- Constraints defined in a single options interface, not by chaining methods
-- Async by default to play nice with ORMs within schemas
+- Async parsing & formatting to play nice with ORMs
+- An API broadly similar to OpenAPI and JSON Schema

 Example: